 IN HER HANDS: GUARANTEED INCOME PROGRAM

-Give cash support to low-income Black women in Georgia
+Give cash support to low-income women in Georgia

-The largest U.S. guaranteed income initiative supporting Black women is expanding.
-Our goal is to reach 400 more women across 2 more neighborhoods in Georgia – and we need your help.
+The largest U.S. guaranteed income initiative focused on supporting Black women is expanding.
+Our goal is to reach 270 more women in Georgia – and we need your help.

 You can send money directly for women to meet their needs and invest in their futures.